Group and Lie algebra filtrations and homotopy groups of spheres: Introduction

-An analogous question may be asked for Lie rings; namely, Lie algebras over $\Z$.
+An variant of the dimension problem may be asked for Lie rings; namely, Lie algebras over $\Z$.
 Every Lie ring $A$ embeds in its universal enveloping algebra $U(A)$, which also admits an augmentation ideal.
 The dimension subrings are defined analogously by $\delta_n(A)=A\cap\varpi^n$, see~\cite{Bartholdi-Passi:2015}.
 Again $\delta_n(A)=\gamma_n(A)$ when $n\le3$, and there is a Lie ring $A$ with $\delta_n(A)/\gamma_n(A)=\Z/2$.
-Sjogren's bound also holds for Lie rings~\cite{Sicking:2018}, and many details are simpler in the category of Lie rings.
+Sjogren's bound also holds for Lie rings~\cite{Sicking:2020}, and many details are simpler in the category of Lie rings.

 Even though we are not aware of any direct construction of a group from a Lie ring or \emph{vice versa} that preserves dimension quotients, it often happens that a presentation involving only powers and commutators, which may therefore be interpreted either as group or Lie algebra presentation, yields isomorphic dimension quotients.